icsa-caps/roc3/wiki.markdown

   As we can see, the check for the virtual channel is optional.
 We write "src" when we don't want to check the message source for equality.
+  We will describe the syntax for messages in section 2.8

 + a message the machine decides to issue by itself.
 For example, in cache coherence protocols caches can issue a "read" or a "store".